StephanieML/CSI-2018-Pliny/docs/index.md

----
-layout: page
-title: Approaching Nature and Empire in Pliny the Elder through Manuscripts
+# Approaching Nature and Empire in Pliny the Elder through Manuscripts
----

-# Welcome to the CSI 2018 Pliny the Elder Manscripts Workshop #

 ## What will we do today?
 - learn about some exciting research that is going on at [Holy Cross](http://hcmid.github.io/)